splunk/public-o11y-docs/logs/forward-logs.rst

 7. Ensure that the source type is correct.

   * Install the ``olly_logs`` app on your Splunk Cloud Platform instance.

-To learn how, see :new-page:`Install apps on your Splunk Cloud Platform deployment <https://docs.splunk.com/Documentation/SplunkCloud/9.1.2308/Admin/SelfServiceAppInstall>`.
+  * To learn how, follow :new-page:`Install apps on your Splunk Cloud Platform deployment <https://docs.splunk.com/Documentation/SplunkCloud/9.1.2308/Admin/SelfServiceAppInstall>`, and look for the app "Observability Logs - prepackaged transformations".

   * Select the :guilabel:`Structured > olly_logs` source type from the list.